The

 Armed conflict

-continued through the late 1870s, sometimes between Indians
+continued through the late 1870s, sometimes between Native Americans and military forces and sometimes between Native Americans and

 armed settlers.
 These latter conflicts often brought